Home

 The Souvenir Book was printed and copyrighted by the Universal Press of San Antonio.
 Published in cooperation with the Public Relations Department of Camp Wolters, the photographs were furnished by C. Ekmark, the Official Camp Wolters Photographer.

-A scan of all of the pages can be viewed at a photo gallery and all of the pages can be viewed at high resolution by clicking the enlarge button.
+A scan of all of the pages can be viewed at a photo gallery at a greater resolution.

 The complete text of the Camp Wolters Souvenir Book follows - click on the links below to go directly to the topic.